 Larger agencies can handle larger projects more easily, but you often get less one-to-one attention, and the final result may feel less personal.

-Smaller agencies may take a little longer to deal with large projects, but the one-on-one time, top talent, and stunning results make it worth the wait.
+Smaller rebranding agencies may take a little longer to deal with large projects, but the one-on-one time, top talent, and stunning results make it worth the wait.

 We recommend focusing on the people who will be working on your rebrand and the process they’ll be using, rather than the size of the agency.
-This will have the most impact in your rebranding experience.
+This will have the most impact on your rebranding experience.

 Start your rebrand with confidence